Saturday, October 29, 2022

 That fateful day 40 years ago is still vivid in my memory, when I held this album in my hands at the record store but decided against buying it.
 Imagine passing up this classic!

-The reality was, in those days as a 12 year old, cash was not flowing.
+The reality was, in those days as a 12 year old kid, cash was not flowing.
 With my earnings from picking fruit in the orchards across the Welland canal opposite from my hometown of St. Catharines Ontario (birthplace of Neil Peart) or with some birthday money, I had to weigh with great care my album purchases (Later on I went through the torturous process of deciding whether I should even buy Yes' Going for the One because several of the songs on it were already on the Yesshows live album we had at home.
 Imagine missing out on Awaken? or Turn of the Century?).

 So when I had a chance recently to buy this on vinyl, I snapped it up.
 At last, I had my opportunity for redemption as I've been on semi-holiday from prog rock music since the mid 90s more or less.